gardener/documentation/website/documentation/getting-started/observability/shoot-status.md

 ## Shoot Status - Conditions

-A shoot status contains conditions about the healthiness of your cluster.
+You can retrieve the shoot status by using `kubectl get shoot -oyaml`

-You can retrieve it by using `kubectl get shoot -oyaml`
+It contains conditions, which give you information about the healthiness of your cluster.
+Those conditions are also forwarded to the Gardener dashboard and show your cluster as healthy or unhealthy.

 ![](./images/shoot-status-1.png)